Monkton Combe Halt railway station: Operation

-After the end of regular passenger services, traffic included coal trains, some goods wagons to the mill, and a special train, with covered wagons for luggage, delivered or collected the boys from Monkton School at the beginning and end of school terms.
+After the end of regular passenger services, traffic included coal trains, some goods wagons to the mill, and a special train, with covered wagons for luggage, delivered or collected the boys from Monkton Combe School at the beginning and end of school terms.

 Closure

 The goods services between Limpley Stoke and Camerton continued until Camerton Pit, the last working coal mine in the Cam Valley, ended production in 1950 and the line closed on 15 February 1951.

 In 1952, the station was used as "Titfield" station in the Ealing comedy film The Titfield Thunderbolt.
-Many of the scenes of the village of "Titfield" were shot in the nearby village of Freshford..
+Many of the scenes of the village of "Titfield" were shot in the nearby village of Freshford.
 The same station location was also used in the 1931 version of The Ghost Train film.

 The station was demolished in 1958.